appliedepi/epirhandbook/README.md

 open-access R reference manual for applied epidemiologists and public health practitioners.

-This R package provides the datasets used as examples in the handbook.
-You

 ## Installation

 You can install the latest version of epirhandbook and view the source